-Your FIF income, using the FDR method, is calculated by multiplying the investment value (result from Step 4) by 5%.
+Your FIF income, using the FDR method, is calculated by multiplying the investment value (result from step 4) by 5%.

-In regard to any units in a single Centro MCS Syndicate bought and sold during the 2010 income year, you will also need to include the 'quick-sale adjustment' (being the lower of 5% of the average acquisition cost in the period or the sale proceeds less the average acquisition costs in the period (no less than zero can result).
+In regard to any units in a single Centro MCS Syndicate bought and sold during the 2011 income year, you will also need to include the 'quick-sale adjustment' (being the lower of 5% of the average acquisition cost in the period or the sale proceeds less the average acquisition costs in the period (no less than zero can result)).

-STEP 6: COMPLETE THE RELEVANT INTEREST IN FOREIGN INVESTMENT FUND DISCLOSURE SCHEDULE (BEING EITHER FORM IR447, IR448 OR IR449 REFERRED TO ON PAGE 1 OF THIS GUIDE ABOVE)
+STEP 6: COMPLETE THE RELEVANT INTEREST IN FOREIGN INVESTMENT FUND DISCLOSURE SCHEDULE (BEING EITHER FORM IR447, IR448 OR IR449 - REFERRED TO ON PAGE 1 OF THIS GUIDE)

-Complete the returns by disclosing, for each of your investments in a Centro MCS Syndicate as at 1 April 2009, the name of the syndicate, country of incorporation/tax resident (i.e. Australia) and the market value in NZ dollars as at 1 April 2009 (refer Step 4).
+Complete the returns by disclosing, for each of your investments in a Centro MCS Syndicate as at 1 April 2010, the name of the syndicate, country of incorporation/tax residence (i.e. Australia) and the market value in NZ dollars as at 1 April 2010 (refer step 4).